asha77/config_collector/README.md

 ```
 ;device IP;;;;
 ```

 In this case device platform should be tried to be autodetected by app, login and password values (if absent) should be get from .env file.
 Add line for each device you like to survey.
 File name, extension and location can be any - it passed as CLI value.
 Example of devices file included into repo: 'devices_sample.txt' File names, extension and location can be any - it is passed as CLI value.

+## Options
+    -d or --devfile [ file_with_list_of_devices ]   - path to file with list of network network devices -o or --overwrite                               - save results into 'output' folder rewriting previous results each time

 Script provided with set of files with lists of 'show' commands for supported platforms.
 These commands should be executed on each device.
 These lists are excessive (not all commands are relevant for any device) and can produce errors in log.